Evident LogoOlympus Logo

 For example, compare this conventional TFM image versus the PCI mode image of creep damage:

-The back ground noise and the back wall echo in the amplitude-based TFM image (blue background) obscur the creep damage that is clearly visable in the PCI mode image (gray background).
+The background noise and the back wall echo in the amplitude-based TFM image (blue background) obscure the creep damage that is clearly visible in the PCI mode image (gray background).
 Both images were acquired using a 10 MHz, 64-element Dual Linear Array™ (DLA) probe and the L-L wave set.

 Because amplitude is no longer a factor, gain adjustments and signal saturation are also eliminated.
 This helps mitigate problems such as strong echoes from the back wall or other larger reflectors obscuring smaller defects in their proximity.